indrekots/indrekots.github.io/_posts/articles/2016-01-23-controlling-an-rc-car-with-arduino.md

 ![Wires soldered on the circuit]({{ site.url }}/images/2016-01-23-controlling-an-rc-car-with-arduino/soldered_circuit.jpg "Wires soldered on the circuit")

+The bottom right wire is ground and the other four are connected to a switch.
+On this picture you can see a chip on the circuit.
+This is the RX2/TX2 chip that's found on most cheap RC cars.
+It uses 2 channels to control the car but apparently it has a [third unused channel](http://www.instructables.com/id/Hack-an-RC-cars-unused-5th-channel/ "third unused channel in RX2/TX2 chip").
+If you're up for it you can build additional functionality to your car.

 ##Building a circuit

 When the soldering is done, the next step is to connect the wires to a breadboard and add some other electronic components there as well.
 I don't have a background in electrical engineering.
 Therefore I cannot draw you a schematic with the correct electrical symbols.
 But I can take a picture of the end result.